skilldevai/ae-capstone/labs.md

 <br><br>

 7. Now, in the root of the project in a terminal in the codespace, run the following commands to get setup to update the space.
 Replace HF_USERID with your actual Hugging Face userid.
+(If you named your space something other than "capstone", replace "capstone" in the commands below with the name of your space.)

 ```
 git clone https://huggingface.co/spaces/*HF_USERID*/capstone